 1920 x 1080 is a 16:9 aspect ratio.
 By default, smartphones, DSLRs, and most modern camcorders record video at 1920 x 1080.

 Standards can vary by regulating bodies such as the ATSC, DCI, CTA, and others, but in general, these are the most popular and recognized 16:9 resolutions: 720×480 (480p, SD) 960×540 (qHD) 1280×720 (720p, HD).

 Having read this article, do you have a general understanding of these professional terms?
-The once popular 4:3 and now 16:9 aim to provide the best watching experience.
+The once-popular 4:3 resolution and now 16:9 resolution aim to provide the best watching experience.
 Although some forms of framing appear to come and go in popular culture, they never fully vanish.
 Hopefully, this post will be of help to you.